JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 * [Phone Tree of Despair](https://ldjam.com/events/ludum-dare/47/phone-tree-of-despair) This one you have to actually call a US phone number and then you get stuck in a loop.
 They actually have to pay per call haha (not laughing at them laughing at the audacity and awesomeness)
 * [Square Time](https://ldjam.com/events/ludum-dare/47/square-time) a ghost of your movements follows you around a maze (far behind) and you have to collect certain things without getting hit by your ghost.
 * [Loop To learn](https://esbenkc.itch.io/loop-to-learn) Best retro aesthetic so far #underrated and its about AI Training but unfortunately it is pretty broken after the first level.
 Heres to hoping the author fixes it. #underrated
-* [Abide the Loop](https://tornoz.github.io/ludum47/js.html)  Its a rhythm game so I really want to like it.
+* [Abide the Loop](https://ldjam.com/events/ludum-dare/47/abide-the-loop)  Its a rhythm game so I really want to like it.
 I cant figure out how to start it though.
 I press the button and theres no count in or anything and you just die after 3 beats.
 Also its got the problem with the spacebar moving the screen.
 * [Oddpum](https://ldjam.com/events/ludum-dare/47/oddpum) Whoa this is a good game Jim beat this on his youtube video and its really cool.
 It scared me and stressed me out though because I thought what if I make a mistake on a previous player that I cant fix without restarting.
 Turns out you can travel between loops from teh escape menu which would partially solve that!
 * [Stuck In A Tutorial](https://ldjam.com/events/ludum-dare/47/stuck-in-a-tutorial) Wow this is cool you are in a tutorial loop but there might be a way out of it you'll have to figure that out
 * [Get Process and Feed Food](https://ldjam.com/events/ludum-dare/47/get-process-and-feed-food-bad-buttons-game) a buttons game where you click buttons and move your button around :)  This isnt great and I couldnt figure it out.
 * [loop-loop-loop](https://ldjam.com/events/ludum-dare/47/loop-loop-loop) This one is a cool VVVVVV like platformer with the whole world in a big segmented sphere.
 Its a perfect jam game and since Death transition is a bit jarring, just a few tweaks and the fleshing out of more levels (other world shapes, more gradual difficulty transition) its a super solid full game title!
-* [Asteroids Loop](https://ldjam.com/events/ludum-dare/47/asteroid-loop) this is a wonderful asteroids clone but with a twist of being stuck to an expandable loop in the middle which I think actually fits the theme perfectly and better than others because you are legitimately stuck and disadvantaged by this loop.
+* [Asteroid Loop](https://ldjam.com/events/ludum-dare/47/asteroid-loop) this is a wonderful asteroids clone but with a twist of being stuck to an expandable loop in the middle which I think actually fits the theme perfectly and better than others because you are legitimately stuck and disadvantaged by this loop.
 The scripts are up but the whole project isnt yet but I wonder if he or she could be persuaded?
+* [Giraffe Roller](https://ldjam.com/events/ludum-dare/47/giraffe-roller) holy shit they made a timelapse of the whole development process!!!
+* [Word Garden](https://ldjam.com/events/ludum-dare/47/word-garden) timelapse!
+Also apparently a huge memory leak.
+I never got it working though anyway
+* [Hyper Loop Runner](https://ldjam.com/events/ludum-dare/47/hyper-loop-runner) This has great graphics kind of like Fzero super fx chip scaling!  the windows java jar runs perfectly on Mac (well the opening sccreen text is a bit funny).
+I loved teh controls.
+Its such a cool concept you have to hit the blue side of the rift.
+* [Orb Chamber](https://ldjam.com/events/ludum-dare/47/orb-chamber-delta) wow this was so good it was metroid vania in a big room and i won!
+I got a screenshot
+* [Quotes](https://ldjam.com/events/ludum-dare/47/quotes) I really liked this only wish they moved faster.

+Mechanics:
+The Way Back had a great mechanic but Id like to expand upon it: You get 60 seconds to make progress and from every checkpoint progress can be made to get to the next checkpoint.  kind of like VVVVVV but it can be a big set of screens as long as you can do the job in 60s.
+In Station 8 every time you die you keep everything youve collected on the level so you still have to find everything and get to it once but you dont have to do it all over and over, but you do have to do the hard parts over and over to beat it and you have to understand the map well enough to find everything and you will be trying to get to each piece several times and you will die a lot (even running out of ammo kills you) so you will have to do sections several times and this is a nice advantage.
+In Eternal Run it gave me the idea to only allow ammo refills for weapon a when weapon b is equipped and only allow life refills when no weapon is equipped
+Paradox Planet inspired me to the idea of a certain number of enemies which respawn after a certain time but makign them unique and hte best strategy is killing them intentionally so they dont all attack at once because if they do you die.  so kill one then run for a bit before you kill the next or when they all wake up they will be awake all at once
+IN quotes you assemble quotes by going in the right order and then going back to your lander if you get the order wrong then you try again.
+I really liked this

  Most interesting to build upon
 * [Infinite Pinball](https://ldjam.com/events/ludum-dare/47/infinite-pinball) The code for this game Unity Project) is [on github](https://github.com/nickbarrash/ld47-infinite-pinball) This is the closest Ive felt to rollerball since rollerball and I loved the feeling.  #inspiration
 * [Track Day](https://ldjam.com/events/ludum-dare/47/track-day) an amazing racing game with a super fun control mechanic.  #inspiration.
 Unity Project Code is available.
 I ended up loading this in Unity and the unity project is actually super clear and has some great tricks.
 I learned a ton in just 30min or so and helped the dev get skidmarks working on mac.
 * [Loop Invader](https://ldjam.com/events/ludum-dare/47/loop-invader-1) WOW Top Notch Vector graphics shooting mechanics and responsiveness and everything about the shooting is something I want in my games.
 What a winner!
 Probably made in Haxe which makes it even more interesting.
-* [Quetzalcoatl](https://idanro.itch.io/quetzalcoatl) Super immersive into the art style of the pixel-aztecs.
+* [Quetzalcoatl](https://ldjam.com/events/ludum-dare/47/aztec-ride) Super immersive into the art style of the pixel-aztecs.
 The gameplay is fun and the sprite and level rotation is out of this world.
 For a Jam game this is an 11.
 First I got a 1009.
 Someone said this could be a mobile game as is and I totally agree.  change virtually nothing.
 2280.
 The code is on github.
 Wow it looks like its a Unity game!?!
 The sound is immersive but also funny when the lemmings pop out
 * [Vibe Rider](https://ldjam.com/events/ludum-dare/47/vibe-rider) The visual Aesthetic here is top notch low poly I love it so much.
 I dont know how the gameplay sticks to that track.  it so cool!
 * [Breakaway](https://ldjam.com/events/ludum-dare/47/breakaway) This is like gauntlet or something.
 I love the level goals.
 I love the clever gameplay mechanic.
 I love the scale and fighting speed.
 It looks like Safari Mac has no sound which is true for about half of HTML5 games I've been playing.
 Feedback: 1.
 Show some graphical idnication of damage (like little element particles fly off) when the loop is getting hit by its vulnerable element and show an indication of not being damaged otherwise (like a shiny shine).
 2. Show on the HUD what weapon beats what somehow (or at least for the one you have equipped) 3.
 Show which weapon you have equipped on the hud.
 4. Show an indication of when you can switch to that weapon like a little blip with a shaded circle radius around the base.
 Wow I couldnt stop playing and I beat it.
 What a blast.
 I got through all four layers of the loop that I was stuck in.    #underrated.
 * [Round Out](https://github.com/foolmoron/RoundOut) A cool unity game that works perfectly on Mobile (better than on desktop actually) and has a cool looping mechanic to make points I got 101.59s and 9842 score with 900 top star.
 Next time i got 15467 in 25.6s with 1150 top star!
 Its got a great 2D Glowy   80s look that i love.
 * [Press The Buttons](https://ldjam.com/events/ludum-dare/47/press-the-buttons) a great puzzle with boxes and switches and doors and keypads that would make a really cool simple VR escape the room game.
 * [Super Loop Racer](https://ldjam.com/events/ludum-dare/47/super-loop-racer) I cant believe how good this whole game looks its like its right out of TRON or the 80s even with reflections.  the gameplay stinks bad, but it looks freaking incredible.
 * [Cursed Temple](https://ldjam.com/events/ludum-dare/47/cursed-temple) Looks modern like hollow knight but with a time loop mechanic.
 With a shallow difficulty curve I could play hours and hours of htis.
 I dont want it to be too hard but just a little bit hard for a long time, bosses can be hard thats ok!
 Maybe I could make the game I long for here?
+* [Dank Dungeon](https://ldjam.com/events/ludum-dare/47/dank-dungeon) Wow I LOVE The controls here!  wasd to move and cursors to attack in that cardinal.
+Its perfect and makes you have to use strategy you cant just hold that direction but have to time it right too.
+Animation and Sound are betw Atari and C64 and work great.
+Its really fun and I would love to see a full adventure RPG like this  Collision is a bit off like I dont think it should include the players head.
+This could be made into a deep dungeon crawler roguelike like I've been thinking about and I would possibly have loads of fun doing it!
+* [The Way Back Platform Game](https://ldjam.com/events/ludum-dare/47/the-way-back) this is really cool
+* [Endless Night](https://ldjam.com/events/ludum-dare/47/endless-night) this could be a dual stick shooter almost as is I love the graphics style and lighting and everything
+* [Station 8](https://ldjam.com/events/ludum-dare/47/station-8) I loved the trees and graphics here, and it has all of the basics of a simple low poly fps tank game.
+I really liked its simplicity
+* [Eternal Run](https://ldjam.com/events/ludum-dare/47/eternal-run-1) this had a great mechanic of on one awesome level getting through as many loops as you can with more enemies on the level every time.  pretty awesome.
+The graphics and controls in this are PERFECT FPS its amazing

 How did they do this?
 * [Loop Room](https://ldjam.com/events/ludum-dare/47/loop-room) Unity source available for this something like robotron single screen but loopign on edges experience.